Belmullet: Culture and tourism

 Although officially part of the Mayo Gaeltacht, it is both an English- and Irish-speaking town.
 The area plays host in summer months to students enrolled in local Irish language summer schools.

 John Millington Synge's play The Playboy of the Western World was based on his experience of the Belmullet area.
 Synge also wrote a poem entitled "Danny" about a character who was murdered by a group of local men as he was on his way back into Belmullet from Bangor Erris.

 The area is popular for fishing, with both fresh-water and sea-angling off Broadhaven Bay.
 Watersports are also common, with surfing, windsurfing, kitesurfing and sailing.

-Belmullet is the nearest town to the Carne Golf Links, the last complete design from renowned Irish golf architect Eddie Hackett, frequently listed in the top 100 golf courses in the world.
+Belmullet is the nearest town to the Carne Golf Links, the last complete design from the Irish golf architect Eddie Hackett, sometimes listed in the top 100 golf courses in the world.

+The Belmullet Tidal Pool is a popular swimming spot with both locals and toursits, and was listed as one of the 10 best seawater swimming pools in the UK and Europe by The Guardian.

 This area of Erris was the setting for the Ulster Cycle legend of the Táin Bó Flidhais or the Mayo Táin.

 In 2007, a new arts centre, Áras Inis Gluaire, opened in the town.
 Its mission was to become a leading bilingual arts centre in Ireland.
-As well as serving as the towns library and art gallery, the centre has a state of the art theatre, which has seen many accomplished artists perform in the town, among them being Mick Flannery and Damien Dempsey.
+As well as serving as the towns library and art gallery, the centre has a theatre, which has seen several notable artists perform in the town, among them Mick Flannery and Damien Dempsey.